jordantomax/futuri-discovery/_interfaces/instant_request.md

   feature_sets:
     - name: General Features
       features:
-        - Sorting by random, number of spins, recently played
         - Search for songs and suggest them if not found
-        - Ability to mark songs from the stations list to buy.

     - name: Per Song Features
       features: